menu

 Demographics

-The citizens of Duncanville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.47% of adults in Duncanville having a bachelor's degree or advanced degree.
+The education level of Duncanville citizens is a little higher than the average for US cities and towns: 23.47% of adults in Duncanville have at least a bachelor's degree.

 The per capita income in Duncanville in 2022 was $31,558, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $126,232 for a family of four.
 However, Duncanville contains both very wealthy and poor people as well.